nystrom/rivo/docs/design.md

 The type system is based on Kagawa's extension of Haskell with polymorphic variants.

+Each data definition is translated to a type class with a single constructor method.
 Each open type is translated to a type class.
 Each constructor is translated to an instance with a constructor.